 A purchasing card is a charge card that falls into the commercial card family, which also includes corporate cards.
 You’ll find that a P-Card works just like a corporate card, except it’s specifically focused on business-to-business purchasing, rather than paying for travel, entertainment, and meals.
 Some card providers have all-in-one purchasing card and corporate card options, which allows you to do both things.

 A charge card is required to be paid in full monthly and generally has terms that are net 30.
 This means your credit card bill is due in full at least every 30 days.
 Unlike business credit cards, charge cards don’t carry any annual percentage rates (APRs) and can’t carry balances month-over-month.
 Instead, unpaid balances that remain after the month’s end incur late fees and are considered past due.

 P-Card vs Business Credit Card

 How We Evaluated Purchasing Cards

 Business owners typically use purchasing cards to help streamline and simplify their purchasing process.
 Just like normal credit cards, purchasing cards have a wide range of costs, terms, and qualifications.
-The best P-Card for your business is likely going to be determined by how you plan to use the card, costs, potential benefits, and if you meet the qualifications. it’s important to choose a business card that offers the features and perks you want to receive.
+How you plan to use a P-Card, its costs, potential benefits, and qualification requirements likely determine the right card for your business.
+Choose a business card that offers the features and perks you want to receive.

 Based on the wants and needs of business owners, the criteria we used to evaluate the best P-Cards are: